oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 * Structured Classifiers (Section 11), including Classes (11.4)

-JADN is aligned with UML's layered separation of concerns: the main purpose of an IM is to model *data*, not managed objects, at both conceptual and formal levels.
+JADN is aligned with UML's layered separation of concerns: the main purpose of an IM is to model *data*, not managed objects, at both conceptually- and formally-defined levels.
 This allows IMs to model any kind of data, from simple structures such as value ranges or coordinates, to protocol messages, APIs, and method signatures, to complete documents, without the complexity of modeling programming languages and techniques.